teambrookvale/teambrookvale.github.io/collections/_articles/dataintegration.md

 The field of data integration is evolving rapidly, driven by technological advancements and changing business needs:

-1. **AI-Driven Integration**: Artificial intelligence is increasingly being used to automate data mapping, cleansing, and transformation processes.
+1. AI-Driven Integration: Artificial intelligence is increasingly being used to automate data mapping, cleansing, and transformation processes.
-2. **Real-Time Integration**: Businesses are moving toward real-time data synchronization to support dynamic decision-making.
+2. Real-Time Integration: Businesses are moving toward real-time data synchronization to support dynamic decision-making.
-3. **Cloud-Native Solutions**: As cloud adoption grows, integration tools are shifting to cloud-native architectures for greater scalability and flexibility.
+3. Cloud-Native Solutions: As cloud adoption grows, integration tools are shifting to cloud-native architectures for greater scalability and flexibility.
-4. **Data Virtualization**: This emerging approach allows businesses to access and query data in its original location without physical consolidation.
+4. Data Virtualization: This emerging approach allows businesses to access and query data in its original location without physical consolidation.

 ---